davitizhgenti/quantitative-notebook/README.md

 This repository documents my personal journey and experimentation in the field of quantitative finance.
 It serves as a public log of my learning process, blending academic concepts with practical, hands-on testing.

 The primary goal is to explore, test, and refine trading ideas using a data-driven approach.
-The content is presented through a series of notebooks, each aiming to explain my findings and thought process on a specific topic.
+The general content is presented through a series of notebooks, each aiming to explain my findings and thought process on a specific topic.

 ### About the Content